sameerkhurana10/DSOL_rv0.2/README.md

 `./run.sh --model deepsol1 --stage 2 --mode decode --device cpu data/protein.data`

-Note that we use `--stage 2` because we do not want to perform Data Preparation in this case.
-We already have the data that we need to decode using `deepsol1`, provided at `results/models/deepsol1`
+Note that we use `--stage 2` because we do not want to perform Data Preparation (model building) in this case.
+We already have the model to decode namely `deepsol1`, provided at `results/models/deepsol1`

 ## GPU